Asymptotic Analysis on Binned Likelihood and Neutrino Floor: Neutrino Floor and Fog

 \subsection{Analytical Interpretation on Sensitivity Curves}

 When the sample size or exposure is sufficiently large, Asymptotic-Analytic and Quasi-Asimov dataset methods produce consistent results with each other.
 Therefore, the evolution of the discovery limit cross section $\sigma_\text{DL}$ with respect to $N$ can be analytically explained.
-For the sake of simplicity, we restrict our attention to the $^8$B neutrino source and $m_\chi=5.5$~GeV.
-Then from \forref{eqn:phi1} we have:
+For the sake of simplicity, we restrict our attention to the $^8$B neutrino source and $m_\chi=5.5$~GeV. \zblb{As discussed before, the non-central parameter can be obtained from \forref{eqn:SpecificPhi}, where the expected WIMP events are proportional to $\sigma_\text{DL}$ and $N$: $s_i \propto \sigma_\text{DL} N$, the expected background events also have a linear correlation with $N$: $ b_i \propto N$, and the uncertainty $\sigma_2=\sigma_\nu$, which stands for the uncertainty of the $^8$B neutrino flux.}